 Travel Itinerary: 1 Week Highlights Thailand Itinerary

 Thailand is an amazing place, and you can easily spend many weeks (or months) enjoying this wonderful country.
-But if you can only get 1 week off from work, then combining your 5 working days off with weekends you can get 7-9 days is a must.
+But if you can only get 1 week off from work for your trip to Thailand, then combining your 5 working days off with weekends you can get 7-9 days is a must.
 Depending on where you live, you may need these extra days for traveling anyway!

 If you are coming from the States, then you will definitely need these 9 days to help with travel time, as well as a bit of time to recover from jet lag.